Protesters clash with police in Brussels over tougher Covid restrictions

 Several hundred people were seen confronting officers by throwing smoke bombs, fireworks and rocks as others were pictured smashing cars and setting rubbish bins on fire in the Belgian capital on Sunday.

-Some protesters held hands and chanted “freedom” as they faced up to riot police outside the European Union Commission headquarters.
+Some protesters held hands and chanted “freedom” as they faced up to riot police outside the European Union headquarters.
 One carried a placard reading “when tyranny becomes law, rebellion becomes duty”.

 Earlier an estimated 35,000 people had taken to the streets to protest against tougher Covid restrictions imposed by the government because of surging numbers of cases.

-The measures include enforced working from home and a wider use of masks on top of the existing requirements for Covid passes,which prevent the unvaccinated from entering nightclubs, bars and restaurants.
+The measures include enforced working from home and a wider use of masks on top of the existing requirements for Covid passes, which prevent the unvaccinated from entering nightclubs, bars and restaurants.

 Police said incidents of disorder broke out after the main protest finished but the situation was “normalised” and the area was reopened to traffic by around 5pm, police said.
 “We have injuries but we cannot yet say how many,” added police spokesperson Ilse Vande Keere.